oracle-livelabs/em-omc/operations-insights/introduction/introduction.md

 * Capacity Planning of Oracle Exadata.
 * Analyze SQL Performance at Fleet level and proactively identify SQLs Degrading performance.

-### Prerequisites

-* An Oracle Cloud Account
-* Please view this workshop's LiveLabs landing page to see which environments are supported.

 ## Learn More

 - [Ops Insights]( https://www.oracle.com/manageability/operations-insights/)